fiee/generic_django_project/README.rst

 Have a look at Feinheit’s FeinCMS compatible apps, content types and plugins:
 ElephantBlog_, form_designer_, feincms_gallery_ etc.

+At the moment (April 2016) the released version of FeinCMS isn’t yet compatible with Django 1.9; you must use the git checkout.

 ---------------
 Links / Sources
 ---------------

 Everything:
 -----------

 * `Two Scoops of Django`_

 Setup:
 ------